ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: Introduction

-The second challenge stems from the inherent instability of Multi-Agent Reinforcement Learning (MARL).
-While Deep Reinforcement Learning (DRL) is widely adopted for UAV trajectory design~\cite{drones8060214,lowe2017multi}, simultaneous multi-agent learning creates a non-stationary environment where optimal policies fluctuate unpredictably.
-Standard algorithms like MADDPG or MAPPO frequently suffer from primacy bias and policy degradation in late-stage training~\cite{NIPS2022_1787_Yu}.
+The second challenge stems from the inherent instability of \textit{Multi-Agent Reinforcement Learning} (MARL).
+While \textit{Deep Reinforcement Learning} (DRL) is widely adopted for UAV trajectory design \cite{drones8060214,lowe2017multi}, decentralized coordination remains a critical challenge.
+Recent high-quality works, such as the MUL-VR framework \cite{tang2025mulvr}, have pioneered distributed coordination for multi-UAV collaborative visual perception, demonstrating the profound advantages of decentralized execution architectures.
+Inspired by this elegant distributed design philosophy, standard \textit{Centralized Training with Decentralized Execution} (CTDE) algorithms, like \textit{Multi-Agent Deep Deterministic Policy Gradient} (MADDPG) or \textit{Multi-Agent Proximal Policy Optimization} (MAPPO), have been heavily utilized for spatial orchestration.
+However, simultaneous multi-agent learning often creates a non-stationary environment where optimal policies fluctuate unpredictably.
+These standard algorithms frequently suffer from primacy bias and policy degradation in late-stage training \cite{NIPS2022_1787_Yu}.
 Specifically, the accumulation of historical momentum often drives agents into suboptimal local equilibria, making it difficult to adapt to fine-grained coordination requirements.
 In mission-critical operations, such instability is intolerable; divergence from near-optimal solutions due to excessive variance could compromise infrastructure integrity at a critical moment.